How to Insert a Hyperlink to a Different Cell in an Excel 2010 Workbook

 Enter the cell address (such as B12) in the Type the Cell Reference box and select the worksheet that contains that cell reference you want to jump to.

 6(Optional) Click the ScreenTip button to the right of the Text to Display box to enter ScreenTip text.

-The ScreenTip text will appear when a user hovers the mouse cursor over the hyperlink.
+The ScreenTip text will appear when a user hovers the mouse pointer over the hyperlink.

-If you started with values in a cell, those values will appear underlined and in blue, indicating an active hyperlink.
+If you added the hyperlink to cell data, that data will appear underlined and in blue, indicating an active hyperlink.